 Kentucky Teacher Requirements for Audiologists and Speech-Language Pathologists

 Audiologists in the public schools are contract employees and do not fall under specific teacher requirements of the state department of education.
-State licensure is typically required for practice in the schools.
+State licensure issued by Kentucky Board of Speech-Language Pathology and Audiology is typically required for practice in the schools.

 Professional Certificate in Communication Disorders

 - Master's degree in communication or speech-language pathology